 While some homeowners prefer a traditional stained wood door, there are benefits to choosing a painted door.
 Paint-grade wood is significantly less expensive and can be repainted a different color if you ever want a change.
 If you choose to install a steel or aluminum door, staining isn’t a choice – paint will be your only option.

 The most universally attractive front door colors for homebuyers include red, black and variations of blue, but don’t let that keep you from trying an inviting new color to welcome visitors.
-Here are some of my favorite colors for front doors from our LP® Decorologist® Color Collection.
+Here are some front door color ideas to complement some of the most popular siding colors on the market.

 The color of the front door of the home is like a welcome sign to visitors, so make it inviting.
-Unlike siding colors, the front door color is not a big commitment and one that can be easily repainted by a homeowner, so it’s one decision that can be more playful or trendy.
+Unlike home siding ideas for color, the front door color is not a big commitment; it can be easily repainted.
+It’s a decision that can be more playful or trendy.

 If you have a covered porch, the door will be shadowed at times and will appear darker and dimmer than it would if it were elsewhere on the home.